Preagonal/gbf-rs/README.md

 ## License & Legal Disclaimer

 This project is licensed under the Mozilla Public License 2.0 and is not affiliated with GraalOnline or its owners.
-GraalOnline and Graal are registered registered trademarks of Stephane Portha, and all trademarks are the property of their respective owners.
+GraalOnline and Graal are registered trademarks of Stephane Portha, and all trademarks are the property of their respective owners.

 ## Acknowledgments